-UWIR r eporting requirement Report Section of whether there has been a material change in the information or predictions used to prepare the maps; f) A water monitoring strategy; Section 4 g) A spring impact management strategy; Not applicable to the Project Area.
+UWIR re eporting requirement Report Section of whether there has been a material change in the information or predictions used to prepare the maps; f) A water monitoring strategy; Section 4 g) A spring impact management strategy; Not applicable to the Project Area.
 Refer to Section 8 h) If the responsible entity is the office - Not applicable to the Project Area A proposed responsible tenure holder for each report obligation mentioned in the report; and For each immediately affected area (IAA) - the proposed responsible tenure holder or holders who must comply with any make good obligations for water bores within the IAA; Not applicable to the Project Area i) Other information or matters prescribed under a regulation.
-No matters identified s378 Section 4 1(a) Wa ater Monitoring Strategy Strategy for monitoring the quantity of water produced the quantity of water produced or taken from the area because of the exercise of relevant underground water rights; and changes in the water level of, and the quality of water in, aquifers in the area because of the exercise of the rights; b) The rationale for the strategy; c) A timetable for implementing the strategy; - d) A program for reporting to the office about the implementation of the strategy 2 Strate egy must include: 2 Strate a) egy must include: The parameters to be measured; and a) The parameters to be measured; and a) b) c) The parameters to be measured; and The locations for taking the measurements; and a) b) c) The parameters to be measured; and The locations for taking the measurements; and The frequency of the measurements.
+No matters identified s378 Section 4 1(a) Wa ter Monitoring Strategy Strategy for monitoring the quantity of water produced the quantity of water produced or taken from the area because of the exercise of relevant underground water rights; and changes in the water level of, and the quality of water in, aquifers in the area because of the exercise of the rights; b) The rationale for the strategy; c) A timetable for implementing the strategy; d) A program for reporting to the office about the implementation of the strategy 2 Strate gy must include: a) The parameters to be measured; and b) The locations for taking the measurements; and c) The frequency of the measurements.
+3 A prog gram for a baseline assessment for each bore that is: a) Outside the area of a resource tenure; but b) within the area shown on the map prepared under section $376(b)(v)$